top of page

 I wish I could explain it to you and to myself.
 I can’t.
 But, since this is an essay, I’ll try.

 I think it’s because Verdun gives me the most awe, in other words, the most wonder.
 The resilience of the men who fought in what Horne calls, “the grimmest battle… in world history,” takes my breath away.
-I’m in awe of their vigor, their fellowship, their love for life, and their love for France.
+I’m in awe of their vigor, their fellowship, their love for life, and their love for France (and Germany).

 I’m in awe of their willingness to endure.
 Despite “the thirst, the hunger, the stench, the misery, the fear,” these incredible men – these Gallic (and Teutonic) barbarians -- stood their ground and echoed General Petain’s promise: “On ne passe pas.”
 (They shall not pass.)